- Explain why we use methods

 end keywords, following the syntax in the example:

-# method definition def print_num puts 100 end # method call print_num
+# method definition def print_age puts 100 end # method call print_age

 In the example above, the developer chose the method name of

-Arguments are inputs to a method such as the Integers that were provided in the previous example.
+We can also define methods designed to take arguments.
 As developers, we have control to name the parameters, or placeholders, for the data that will be passed in.
 Those names should follow variable name conventions and be concise, yet descriptive.

 A return value is either: